Printed from SigneT Class Owners Association website at www.sailsignet.org.uk

 Having planned it, there was good weather in July 1963, and so the crossing was attempted.

-They set off from St Margarets Bay, a shingle beach under the chalk cliffs between Dover and Deal.
+The four SigneTs (ST2, ST14, ST50 and one other) set off from St Margarets Bay, a shingle beach under the chalk cliffs between Dover and Deal.
 It's also where Channel swimmers and submarine telephone cables start from.